 Please also consult with in-house copyright or risk-management experts within your institution while making use of digitization and digital resource sharing functionality in Alma and Primo VE.

 Copyright gives its owner the exclusive right to make copies of their creative works in any format.
-So, generally speaking, copyright prohibits making copies for digital lending.
+So, generally speaking, copyright prohibits making copies for resource sharing.

-However, copyright exceptions such as fair dealing in the Canadian Copyright Act allow educational institutions to make copies, in paper or digital form, within reasonable limits to support the teaching, learning and research activities of faculty, staff and students.
+Fair dealing is a users’ right found in the Canadian Copyright Act.
+Amongst other things, fair dealing allows educational institutions to make copies of materials, in paper or digital form, within reasonable limits to support the teaching, learning and research activities of faculty, staff and students.
 Reasonable limits on aspects such as the amount copied and distribution are generally guided by the fair dealing policy of an institution.

 Many CLO colleges have adopted CICan’s Fair Dealing Guidelines (refer to this handout for more information).
 However, be sure to check the fair dealing policy or guidelines of your institution.
 Also, a few colleges have a licence with Access Copyright that would guide their copying practices.